 Artisans apply one color at a time, allowing the glaze to dry before switching to another color.
 Using a fired tile, the colors assigned are then used as a guide for the artisans when choosing the color.

 Traditional Spanish tiles are categorized into several styles, usually named after their place of origin.
 These include Catalan, Valencian, Mallorca, and Andalucia.
-Each with a distinct design feature; for instance, floral patterns are included for Valencia Spanish tiles.
+Each has a distinct design feature, such as floral patterns for Valencia Spanish tiles.

 Catalan, which is known as the oldest variety of Spanish tiles, is called socarrat, with mainly black and red colors.

-The traditional Spanish tiles are perfect for vintage or traditional kitchens but can also work as a design surprise to modern homes contrasting sleek and edgy profiles.
+The traditional Spanish tiles are perfect for vintage or traditional kitchens but can also serve as a surprise for modern homes contrasting sleek and edgy profiles.

 Spanish Decorative Tiles